twaite/react-meetup-recoil/Slides.md

 ### When To Consider Atomic State

-- You have a lot of nested providers in your application
+- You have a lot of nested providers in your application <!-- element class="fragment" -->
 - You have lots of independent pieces of state that don't need to interact <!-- element class="fragment" -->
 - You need to rapidly onboard engineers, or handoff to another team <!-- element class="fragment" -->
 - You care more about how the state is modified than the state itself, eg state machines <!-- element class="fragment" -->